amercader/amercader.net/content/blog/new-adventures.md

 As for what comes next, well, first and foremost a break.
 An extended Christmas break to allow me to rest, reset and explore options.
-I intend to keep active in the CKAN Teach Team and the wider community, and there are a couple of side projects that I might be able to finally put time into.
+I intend to keep active in the CKAN Tech Team and the wider community, and there are a couple of side projects that I might be able to finally put time into.

 Other than that I'm not really sure, but watch this space!